thiagooliveiraaa/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-## Remove Log4j1 compatibility
+## Remove Log4j1 Compatibility

 - **Date:** 2023-May-9
 - **JIRA Ticket:** [LPS-181002](https://issues.liferay.com/browse/LPS-181002)

 ### What changed?

-Log4j1 config format support is removed.
+Support for Log4j1 XML configuration syntax is removed.

 ### Who is affected?

-Code that's using Log4j1 config format's config files.
+This affects any code using Log4j1 configuration files.

 ### How should I update my code?

-Use Log4j2 strict XML format.
+[Convert](https://logging.apache.org/log4j/2.x/manual/migration.html#Log4j2ConfigurationFormat) Log4j1 configuration files to use Log4j2 XML syntax.

 ### Why was this change made?

-Portal has been using Log4j2.
-After this change, all log4j config files will use log4j2 config format.
+Liferay's source code has been using Log4j2 for some time, and Log4j1 reached [end of life in 2015](https://news.apache.org/foundation/entry/apache_logging_services_project_announces).
+After this change, all log4j configuration files must use log4j2 syntax.

 ---------------------------------------